nci/gsky/Documents/ows/README.md

 		- It will run at the set speed.
 	- There is no option to uncheck the timings.
 		- *"If you don't like duck, then you are rather stuck"* - Basil Fawlty (1975).
-	- But you can fast forward by clicking the right arrow.
+	- You can fast forward by clicking the right arrow.
 		- It will auto restart the timed display if you don't click the arrow again to insult it!
 	- Or, cancel the timing completely by pressing the left arrow.
 		- Then you MUST click the mouse or right/left arrow to move.